 Comparing the Rings

 The ring I ordered from James Allen was made up of a 1.00ct H color SI1 clarity square cushion cut (click to see the diamond’s original page on James Allen) and the 18k White Gold 2.0mm Art-Nouveau Pave Set Diamond Engagement Ring.
+Please don’t take our comparisons here as recommendations for what you should buy (though that is a great looking diamond).
+We are just trying to find similar diamonds so we compare apples to apples.
+If you are looking for help buying an engagement, contact us and we will make personal recommendations for you.

 As with just about all of the other online diamond stores, this ring was created to offer an alternative to the very popular Tiffany Novo.